Is My Cat’s Poop Normal?

 See files for Cats

-We recommend checking your cat’s poop every time you clean out it’s litter box, in order to keep on top of your cat’s health status.
+We recommend checking your cat’s poop every time you clean out their litter box to keep on top of your cat’s health status.
 Have you noticed a change in your cat’s stool?
-If so, you can consult this article where we, at AnimalWised, will be helping you analyze your cat’s poop with our cat poop chart.
+If so, you can consult this AnimalWised article where we help you analyze your cat’s poop with our cat poop chart.
 In addition, we will be adding some cat poop pictures to help you differentiate between cat stool types.

-Cat feces must be consistent and compact, of a uniform color that can oscillate between several shades of brown, depending on the food that consumes.
-Therefore, when it comes to analyzing your cat’s poop and what your cat’s feces are trying to tell you, the first thing you should take a look at is whether there is a change in cat poop consistency or cat poop color.
+Cat feces must be consistent and compact, of a uniform color that can oscillate between several shades of brown, depending on the food they consume.
+When it comes to analyzing your cat’s poop and what your cat’s feces may be trying to tell you, the first thing you should take a look at is whether there is a change in cat poop consistency or cat poop color.

-If your cat’s poop presents anomalies that do not remit, a veterinarian will need to establish both the diagnosis and treatment.
+If your cat’s poop presents anomalies that do not let up, a veterinarian will need to establish both the diagnosis and treatment.
 This can often result in a change of diet, deworming and general administration of antiparasitic treatment or antibiotics.

-Among the types of cat poop we have soft cat stools.
-These poop types could result from different things from gastrointestinal conditions to feline parasites to diet problems.
+Among the types of cat poop we have loose stools.
+These poop types could result from different problems, ranging from gastrointestinal conditions, feline parasites, dietary problems and even stress.

 If one day your cat’s stool is softer than normal, there’s nothing to worry about.
-If, however, your cat has diarrhea for longer than one day, take note.
-Once your cat’s poop begins to look like liquid, consult your veterinarian.
+If, however, your cat has diarrhea for longer than one day, you will need to determine the cause.
+If it gets to the stage your cat's diarrhea is completely liquid, it means the problem is acute.

-Does your cat have diarrhea and is vomiting?
+Does your cat have diarrhea and is vomiting at the same time?
 Generally, soft stools that indicate a digestive disorder will be accompanied by other digestive symptoms such as:

 - Poor coat quality

-Sudden changes in feeding or inadequate food can also disrupt a cat’s digestive function.
+Sudden changes in feeding or inadequate diet can also disrupt a cat’s digestive function.
 In addition, soft stool in cats may indicate other pathologies such as liver problems in cats.

 As we have already mentioned, normal cat poop should be brown in color.
-But, you may notice your cat releases green cat poop or even yellow cat poop.
+You may notice your cat excretes green cat poop or even yellow cat poop.
 Different color cat poops will indicate different things, such as:

-- Blood in cat stool - dark cat poop: very dark brown or even black cat poop.
-Here, we are likely looking at a case of digested blood which indicates the presence of a hemorrhage somewhere in the digestive system.
+- Dark cat poop: very dark brown or even blackish cat poop suggest the presence of digested blood.
+Since it is unlikely your cat will have eaten blood, it suggests a hemorrhage somewhere in the digestive system.
 These hemorrhages can occur as a result of gastrointestinal ulcers or lesions derived from a parasite infestation.
-If you notice that there is fresh blood in cat stool,these may have originated in the digestive system or in the anal area often due to injury.
+If you notice that there is fresh blood in cat stool, these may have originated in the digestive system or in the anal area often due to injury.
 For more, we recommend reading our article where we cover everything you need to know about blood in cat feces.

 - White cat poop: although rare in cats, a high consumption of bones can cause the feces to be expelled appearing both white and hard.